 Project Access San Diego is the Champions for Health’s flagship program, providing access to specialty care to restore health to low-income, uninsured individuals in need of specialty medical care.
 The network of physicians, hospitals, surgery centers, and healthcare service partners provide a full-range of healthcare services at no cost to qualifying San Diego County residents.
-We facilitate both consultations and procedures in the specialty care physician’s office, as well as surgeries and procedures conducted at hospitals and outpatient surgery centers both during the workweek and at Saturday Surgery Days.
+We coordinate specialty care consultations and procedures with the physician’s office, as well as surgeries and procedures conducted at hospitals and outpatient surgery centers.

 “Before Project Access, I often had no resources for my uninsured patients.
 There was nowhere to turn for help.
 Now I know I can provide the care my patients need, thanks to the generous support of specialists throughout the community that volunteer with Project Access.”
 James Schultz, MD, Medical Director, Neighborhood Healthcare, Council of Community Clinics, & Project Access San Diego